msabir10/Final_Project/README.md

 ### Description of how data was split into training and testing sets

-The cleaned data set has been split into the trainign and testing data sets with the **train_test_split** method from the **sklearn.model_selection** library.
+The cleaned data set has been split into the training and testing data sets with the **train_test_split** method from the **sklearn.model_selection** library.
 The standard split is 75% of the data into the training set and 25% of the data into the testing set.

 ### Explanation of model choice, including limitations and benefits

-The target variable is continiuos data, hence regression models have been chosen.
+The target variable is continuous data, hence regression models have been chosen.
 The following models have been evaluated:

 1. Linear Regression
 2. Decision Tree
 3. Support Vector Regression
 4. Lasso Regression
 5. Random Forest

 Adjusted R-Square Method has been used to evaluate the model accuracy.
-The Random forest model has generated the best results out of the machine learnign models.
+The Random forest model has generated the best results out of the machine learning models.

 Then, we tried to run neural network models with various layers, number of neurons, activation function, and number of epochs.
-The neural netowrk model has generated even better results and has been chosen for the final app.
+The neural network model has generated even better results and has been chosen for the final app.

 ### Model Overview